When introducing external CDN resources in a template, which template file is recommended to add the relevant code to?

 Inbase.htmlWhen introducing external CDN resources, we also need to pay attention to some details to ensure **performance and compatibility:**

-- CSS resources should be placed preferentially in
+- CSS resources should be placed in priority

-<head>within the tagThis helps the browser load styles early, avoiding page flickering (FOUC, Flash of Unstyled Content), and improving user perceived performance. - JavaScript resources should be placed at the top.
+<head>Within the tag.This helps the browser load styles early, avoiding page flicker (FOUC, Flash of Unstyled Content), and improving user perception performance. - JavaScript resources should be placed at

-crossoriginandintegrityPropertyIf CDN provides, be sure to use these two properties.integrityProvide Subresource Integrity (SRI) verification to ensure that resources obtained from CDN have not been tampered with, enhancing security;crossoriginUsed for handling cross-domain resource requests.
+crossoriginandintegritypropertyIf CDN is provided, be sure to use these two properties.integrityProvide sub-resource integrity (SRI) verification to ensure that resources obtained from CDN have not been tampered with, enhancing security;crossoriginUsed to handle cross-domain resource requests.

-In summary, placing the code of external CDN resources uniformly in the AnQiCMS template is a strategy that takes into account efficiency, maintainability, and performance.base.htmlThe file is a strategy that takes into account efficiency, maintainability, and performance.
+In summary, the code of external CDN resources is unified in the AnQiCMS template'sbase.htmlfile, which is a strategy that takes into account efficiency, maintainability, and performance.

-1. Will the external CDN resources introduced affect the SEO performance of the website?Using CDN is generally beneficial for SEO.CDN can improve website loading speed, and loading speed is an important factor in search engine rankings.integrityThis ensures resource security and also helps improve user experience and website trust.AnQiCMS itself is SEO-friendly, with features like pseudo-static, 301 redirection, and rich SEO tools all helping to optimize your website, while CDN is the cherry on top.
+1. Does introducing external CDN resources affect the SEO performance of a website?Using CDN reasonably is usually beneficial for SEO.CDN can improve website loading speed, and loading speed is an important factor in search engine ranking.At the same time, ensure that all CDN resources introduced can be loaded normally, without dead links, and useintegrityProperties to ensure resource security, which also helps improve user experience and website trust.AnQiCMS itself is SEO-friendly, its static page generation, 301 redirects, and rich SEO tools are all helping you optimize your website, and CDN is the cherry on top.

 - In